 May 2 – September 6, 2020 • North Galleries

-In May of 2020, the Museum is honored to host the exhibition Where You Come From is Gone, by photographer Jared Ragland.
+In May of 2020, the Museum is honored to host the exhibition Where You Come From is Gone, by photographers Jared Ragland and Cary Norton.
 This exhibition explores the importance of place, the passage of time, and the political dimensions of remembrance through the historical wet-plate collodion photographic process.
-The series was first created on the eve of Alabama’s bicentennial as Ragland’s large scale images seek to make known a history that has largely been eliminated and make visible the erasure that occurred in the American South between Hernando DeSoto’s first exploitation of native peoples in the 16th century and Andrew Jackson’s Indian Removal Act 300 years later.
+The series was first created on the eve of Alabama’s bicentennial as Ragland and Norton’s large scale images seek to make known a history that has largely been eliminated and make visible the erasure that occurred in the American South between Hernando DeSoto’s first exploitation of native peoples in the 16th century and Andrew Jackson’s Indian Removal Act 300 years later.

 In 2019, Ragland was appointed as the Visiting Distinguished Professor-in-Residence at the Judy Genshaft Honors College at the University of South Florida.
 Similar to Alabama, the state of Florida, and Pinellas County in particular, is a flashpoint for the conversation over Indigenous peoples and the continued site deconstruction in the Tampa Bay area.
-As such, Ragland is continuing the series with a focus on the Tocobogan sites in Palm Harbor and St. Petersburg.
+As such, Ragland and Norton are continuing the series with a focus on the Tocobogan sites in the region.

 The artists’ deliberate use of the demanding, antiquated wet-plate process strategically highlights the materiality and physicality of both process and photograph, simultaneously uncovering a forgotten history and creating an archival object commemorating the sites photographed.
 The tintypes are digitally enlarged to 40×50 inch prints to impress upon viewers the magnitude of the landscape and all that transpired there.